EMac: Reception

 The eMac was generally well-received.
 Macworld's Jason Snell wrote that the eMac served as a worthy successor to the iMac G3.
-Criticism of the initial release version was that the low amount of installed RAM (128MB) was not sufficient for Mac OS X.
+Criticism of the initial release version was that the low amount of installed RAM (128 MB) was not sufficient for Mac OS X. The eMac was as easy to setup and had performance comparable to a similarly-equipped iMac G4, making the eMac the most affordable point of entry with a Power PC G4 processor and DVD-recording.

 Technical problems

 A number of early eMac machines have suffered from what was known as "Raster Shift", a phenomenon where the bottom third or half of the screen goes black, with the rest of image shifting upward and beyond the top boundary of the display.
 Serious static also accompanies the problem, rendering the viewable part of the screen virtually useless.
 In response to the problem, Apple offered a solution which involved the replacement of the video cable inside the eMac's case.

 Certain models of eMac also suffered from capacitor plague, that caused video distortion or the computer to lock up.
 Apple responded to these issues by implementing a warranty extension program.